srinivasteella/CustomerAPI/README.md

 >	Find a Customer by Firts or Last Name
 >	Delete a Customer

-# Sample Input for Add, Update and Delete customers
+# Sample Input to Add, Update and Delete a customer

 {
   "id": 1,